Fund your child’s destination wedding without derailing your retirement plans

 Insights

-Luxury destination weddings can create lasting memories, but they also present special challenges for planning, especially when it comes to finances.
+Luxury destination weddings can create lasting memories, but they also present unique planning challenges, especially when it comes to finances.

 Share

-“Kids are getting married later and they have their own ideas about how they want to do that,” says Angie O’Leary, head of wealth planning at RBC Wealth Management-U.S. “They’re choosing destination weddings.”
+“Kids are getting married later, and they have their own ideas about how they want to do that,” says Angie O’Leary, head of Wealth Strategies and Solutions at RBC Wealth Management–U.S. “Many of them are choosing destination weddings.”

-If your children want a destination wedding, it’s important to include that goal in your wealth planning, says Malia Haskins, a wealth strategist at RBC Wealth Management-U.S.
+For parents who plan to pay for their child’s big day, it’s important to include that goal in your wealth planning, says Cyndy Ranzau, a wealth strategist at RBC Wealth Management–U.S.

 Cost considerations for destination weddings

-That’s in part because the logistics of a destination wedding are far more complex than those of a hometown event.
-For instance, a traditional marriage celebration might mean holding a rehearsal dinner for the immediate family, followed by the ceremony and a reception held somewhere like a country club, Haskins says.
-In other words, the family or couple can usually expect to pay for only a few events.
-The whole thing starts and ends within a couple of days.
+For instance, a traditional marriage celebration might include a rehearsal dinner for the immediate family, followed by the ceremony and a reception held somewhere like a country club, Ranzau says.
+There are usually only a few events, and the whole thing starts and ends within a couple of days.

-In addition to the costs associated with the actual wedding events, it’s also important to consider the cost of travel – both financial and otherwise – when planning a destination wedding.
-For example, remote locations may exclude some people from attending your event.
-That may be because they don’t have a vacation allocation that allows them enough time away from work.
-Or, they just may not have the finances to afford the travel or accommodations associated with the wedding.
+In addition to the costs of the actual wedding events, it’s also important to factor in the cost of travel—both financial and otherwise—when planning a destination wedding.
+For example, some guests may not be able to take time away from work.
+Or, they just may not be able to afford the travel or accommodations associated with the wedding.

-“You have to accept there’ll be people who you want to invite who don’t have the means to come to the wedding,” Haskins says.
-“If you have relatives who you want to come, and they aren’t able to afford the trip, then do you feel responsible for getting them there?”
+“Your child will have to accept that some people won’t have the means to come to their destination wedding,” Ranzau says.
+“But if you have close relatives who you want to come, and they aren’t able to afford the trip, then do you feel responsible for getting them there?”

-In other words, parents may end up paying for some of the guests to attend.
+In other words, parents may end up paying for some guests to attend.

 Securities-based loans involve special risks and are not suitable for everyone.
 You should review the provisions of any agreement and related disclosures, and consult with your own independent tax and legal advisors about any questions you have prior to using securities-based loans or lines of credit.
 Additional restrictions may apply.